 Why Does My iPhone Battery Die So Fast?
 Here’s A Quick Fix

-Does your iPhone battery last a lot shorter than it is supposed to?
+Is your iPhone battery draining too fast?
 Has this change occurred in the near past and you’re wondering why?
-Then the following trick could be an easy solution for your battery problem.
 Here’s how to quickly fix iPhone battery drain caused by software and operating system issues.
-Some guides available online suggest a full restore followed by setting up your iPhone anew, but that is time-consuming and should be one of your last resorts when it comes to fixing battery issues.
+Some available guides suggest recharging your iPhone fully followed by an iPhone reset.
+But that is time-consuming and should be one of your last resorts when it comes to fixing battery issues.
 Instead, try only resetting your iOS internal settings while leaving all of your data intact.

-First off: By resetting only the settings on your iPhone, we are able to retain all data, apps, media and chat messages, contacts or call logs.
-At worst, your battery life will still be acting up after this attempt, but you won’t lose anything.
+First off: By resetting only the “Settings” on your iPhone, you can retain all data, apps, media and chat messages, contacts or call logs.
+At worst, your battery life is still be acting up after this attempt, but you won’t lose any data.
 This procedure only removes all of your custom settings in iOS and all of your saved WiFi networks and their accompanying passwords.
 So keep your WiFi password at hand, if possible.

 Make sure to configure the following options which are commonly customized by iPhone users: